chainer/chainer/examples/imagenet/README.md

 The text format is equivalent to what Caffe uses for ImageDataLayer.
 This example currently does not include dataset preparation script.

-This example requires "mean file" which is computed by `compute_mean.py`:
+This example requires a "mean file," which is computed by `compute_mean.py`:

 ```
 python compute_mean.py <path to training list>